 Lori Hacking left work early after receiving the call Friday afternoon, July 16.
 Mark Hacking reported his wife's disappearance the following Monday.
-He has become the focus of the police investigation.

 Mark Hacking said his wife did not wake him up after coming home from an early morning jog July 19 and never showed up to work.

 Police later said he was at a furniture store buying a new mattress only about a half an hour before reporting that Lori was missing.

 Footage from a surveillance camera shows Mark Hacking looking for a mattress in one store but then leaving, apparently when he found out he couldn't take his purchase with him right then, FOX News has learned.

 Instead, he wound up buying the mattress he came home with from a store across the street.